 BMI uses your height and weight to work out if you're a healthy weight.
 It doesn’t look at how much fat you have around the middle, so that’s why you need to measure your waist too.
 You can work your BMI out for yourself using this NHS tool – it will show you your target range.

-For many people who are overweight, aiming for a healthy BMI may not be realistic.
+For many people living with obesity, aiming for a healthy BMI may not be realistic.

 Know your waist size